Google clarifies how it tracks you even if Location History is turned off

-Google said it's trying to be clearer about how it tracks users on certain apps.
+Google says it's trying to be clearer about how it tracks users on certain apps.

-The search giant on Thursday updated a help page for its location tracking tools, after the company's data collection practices had come under fire for being what some critics called misleading.
+On Thursday, the search giant updated a help page for its location tracking tools, after the company's data collection practices had come under fire for being what some critics called misleading.

 Previously, the help page said: "You can turn off Location History at any time.
 With Location History off, the places you go are no longer stored."